sam0x17/DSeg/README.md

    * The object images should all be re-scaled to the same dimensions and have SLIC re-run.
    * Set the number of nodes to equal the number of unique poses in the database.
    * Do not terminate training until at least 98% are of the poses are mapped uniquely.

+## Inference Pipeline

+For inference, perform the following steps.
+At inference time, our input as a scene image that may or may not contain one or more instances of the object class we trained on.

+1. Run SLIC algorithm on input image, breaking it up into superpixels.

+2. Loop over each superpixel in the image, feeding this superpixel and the nearest 5 superpixels to the neural network.
+After this process, group the contiguous positive activations into groups of minimum size 4 and evict outliers.

+3. If no groups, return empty, otherwise scale and re-SLIC each group so we have roughly uniform superpixel sizes.

+4. Feed resulting group(s) to the Kohonen SOM map.
+It should map to the bucket corresponding to that particular pose.